g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 It’s crucial to identify bugs efficiently by monitoring and testing them continuously and then prioritizing the fixes based on severity and user impact.
 When members of a team collaborate and take advantage of user feedback, it is easier to resolve bugs.
 A proactive approach towards fixing bugs guarantees an app with no disruptions, which earns trust from the clients leading to loyalty.

 ### Identifying and fixing common bugs
 It is very important to keep a close eye on the crash reports as well as user feedback all the time so that any common issues can be identified and solved in your Flutter app.
 If developers keep an eye on crashes as well as user complaints, they will be able to find out how often some types of problems like memory leakages, which cause apps to crash after running for long periods repeatedly occur these problems can then be corrected.
-Fialing (Filyng) quickly mends such errors and substantially boosts app steadiness together with enhancing the generality of consumer performance.

 Showing the resolution of these issues by developers helps reassure users that the app will function properly all the time.
 Also, dealing with them will keep bad reviews at bay while minimizing user dissatisfaction.
 Additionally, developers need to implement solutions based on crash reports and feedback so that the app works well on different devices as well as conditions.
 This way, the app will succeed in the long run since it never disappoints its customers.